shuzhao-li-lab/metDataModel/README.md

 A spectrum is a list of masses.
 LC-MS is a composite of many spectra.
 MS^n is spectrum as product of a precursor, which is a peak.
 After peaks are asigned to a feature or an empCpd, the annotation is transferred to the latter.

+Internal structures of each class are not meant to be final.
+As long as a workflow is adhered to these core concepts, interoperability is easy to achieve.

 ## Serialized empCpd format